simonjduff/rattle-media/README.md

 # rattle-media
-Python based web application to play music from Google Play via gstreamer Initially, this will support only All Access accounts, with support for other accounts coming later.
+Python based web application to play music from Google Play via gstreamer.

+Initially, this will support only All Access accounts, with support for other accounts coming later.

 Work has only just begun.

 Setting up